Guarantor Loan Calculator

 - Ages – most lenders require you and your guarantor to be between 18 – 75 at the time of taking out the loan, though this does vary a little from lender to lender.

 - Bank account and debit cards – usually the best rates are only available to those who have both a UK bank account and debit card.

-- Non financially related guarantor – most of our lenders, and the ones with the very best rates, require your guarantor to be completely financially unrelated to you.
+- Non financially related guarantor – most of our lenders, and the ones with the very best rates require your guarantor to be completely financially unrelated to you.
 Typically, this means your spouse, your husband or wife, will not be suitable for the role.

-Please note that we do have one lender who does allow your spouse to be your guarantor, although they do need to be able to show they independently can afford the loan repayment on top you your income and expenses.
+Please note that we do have one lender who does allow your spouse to be your guarantor, although they do need to be able to show they independently can afford the loan repayment on top of your income and expenses.